eyedeekay/si-i2p-plugin/misc/README.md

 administrator knowingly requests off-site resources, it can identify destinations created by this proxy by identifying destinations that *never* request those third party resources when connecting to their eepSite.
 This effect is probably worse if there are few visitors to that eepSite.
+This issue becomes pretty useless if everybody uses this proxy, as it's not possible to tell the difference between users.
+So if you're testing this proxy, then that's how somebody can tell.
+I demonstrated this to myself by making all the test sites share a common CSS file from the test gateway site.
+Because I might be the only user, this is how you can tell it's me.

 ### Header Fingerprinting